andreldm/kissplayer/README.txt

     https://sourceforge.net/projects/kissplayer/

 BUILDING
-  As of now, there is no makefile.
-If you want to build it from source you have two options:
-  1. Use the CodeBlocks IDE
-  2. Make your own makefile based on the .cbp files contents.
-  Take a look at https://sourceforge.net/p/kissplayer/wiki/Dependencies/
+  Firstly, take a look at https://sourceforge.net/p/kissplayer/wiki/Dependencies/ Once you have all the dependecies properly installed, you have two options:
+  1. Use the Code::Blocks IDE
+  2. Use the Makefiles
+    2a.
+On Linux: make -f makefile.linux
+    2b.
+On Windows(MinGW): mingw32-make -f makefile.win

 MERCURIAL